-Grant materials need to be completed and sent via email or paper to the JRGC Chair by September 30, 2012 or March 31st, 2013 to be eligible for grant consideration.
+Grant materials need to be completed and sent via email or paper to the JRGC Chair by April 30th, 2014 to be eligible for grant consideration.

 Complete applications consist of the following pieces: